-Warning Horn Switch
+Swing Horn Switch

-The warning horn switch (4) is located on the crane cab console.
-Push the switch to sound the horn to warn fellow workers of pending movement of crane.
+The swing horn switch (4, Figure 3-3) is located on the crane cab console.
+Push the switch to sound the horn button to warn fellow workers on the job site of pending movement of crane.
 An amber LED is illuminated when the switch is on.